aheil/hhn-devops/README.md

 * 🏋️‍♀️[Deployment](labs/09_deployment/simple_app.md) - This exercise combines various techniques and skills acquired during the previous lessons.

-## Lab 9: Deployments
+## Lab 10: Value Steam Maps and Lean Approaches

-* 🏋️‍♀️[Deployment](labs/10_vsm/cycle_time.md) - This exercise allows you to learn how to work with cycle times, the total value added time as well as lead time.
+* 🏋️‍♀️[Value Stream Map](labs/10_vsm/cycle_time.md) - This exercise allows you to learn how to work with cycle times, the total value added time as well as lead time.

 ## License